cviddenKwantum/oea-digital-learning-insights/Digital_Equity_of_Access/data/readme.md

 * <em>Download Speeds</em> less than or equal to 25 Mbps, and
 * <em>Upload Speeds</em> less than or equal to 3 Mbps.

-This definition can vary across education institutions, and can be changed to be incorporated in the dashboard.
+This definition can vary across education institutions, and can be incorporated in the dashboard.

 ## Device Assignment Data